 Paul G. Savas has served as a director of SIGA since January 2004.
 Mr. Savas has been an Executive Vice President of Finance at MacAndrews & Forbes Holdings, Inc. and its affiliates since May 2006.
-Prior to that he served in various positions at MacAndrews & Forbes and its affiliates, including as Senior Vice President of Finance from October 2002 until May 2006, Vice President from 1998 until 2002, and Director of Corporate Finance from 1994 until 1998.
+Prior to that, Mr. Savas served in various positions at MacAndrews & Forbes and its affiliates, including as Senior Vice President of Finance from October 2002 until May 2006, Vice President from 1998 until 2002, and Director of Corporate Finance from 1994 until 1998.
 Mr. Savas is a director of Rev Holdings LLC, Clarke American Corp., TransTech Pharma, Inc. and PharmaCore, Inc.

 Judy S. Slotkin has served as a director of SIGA since November 2004.
 Ms. Slotkin was Co-Head of the Finance Committee of the Modern Africa Fund, a \$120 million private equity fund, from 1998 until 2003.
 Ms. Slotkin was formerly Department Head in the Corporate Finance Division of Citigroup (Citibank Investment Bank) where she was responsible for various businesses and the first head of the group's Capital Markets Desk.
 Prior to that, Ms. Slotkin held various positions in the Citigroup (Citibank) commercial bank.
-Ms. Slotkin is a director of Nephros, Inc. Ms. Slotkin received her undergraduate degree in accounting from Fairleigh Dickinson University in 1976 and in 1980 she received her MBA in Finance from Fordham University.
+Ms. Slotkin is a director of Nephros, Inc.